Small Business Tax FAQ

 Probably not.
 Under Section 179, you can deduct in one year the cost of tangible personal property that you buy for your business (such as computers, office furniture, and equipment).
 This is a major exception to the general rule that the cost of capital equipment -- equipment that has a useful life of more than one year, such as a computer system -- must be deducted over a number of years.

-There is a limit to the total amount of business property expenses that you can deduct each year under Section 179.
-Many small businesses can fit all of their capital expenditures each year into the annual deduction amount.
-These limits were originally set at $25,000 but were increased to as high as $500,000 in recent years to help small businesses during touch economic years.
-Check the IRS website for current annual limits.
+There is a $500,000 annual limit to the total amount of business property expenses that you can deduct each year under Section 179.
+Most small businesses can fit all of their capital expenditures each year into the annual deduction amount.

 Section 179 doesn't apply to land, buildings, inventory, intangible assets, and air conditioning and heating units.
 It does apply to vehicles, but special rules limit the portion of the cost of a car that you can depreciate each year.